Kaixhin/imitation-learning/README.md

 ## Citation

-If you find this work useful and would like to cite it, the following would be appropriate:
+If you find this work useful and would like to cite it, please use the following:

 ```tex
 @article{arulkumaran2021pragmatic,